 - Each student researcher must have a faculty mentor.

 - Each student must be engaged in real research, as opposed to simply assisting with a faculty research project.
-For example, a student employed by a faculty member to work solely as a laboratory technician, or to find journal articles in the library or to proofread a manuscript would not be eligible for a Summer Research Housing Grant.
-The key criterion in defining 'real' research is that the student be engaged in, and contribute to, the intellectual development of the research or creative project.
-Two (2) manifestations of such engagement are: 1) that the student write a comprehensive research report, and 2) that the student be included as a co-author of any scholarly publications that result from the research.
+For example, a student employed by a faculty member to work solely as a laboratory technician, to find journal articles in the library, or to proofread a manuscript would not be eligible for a Summer Research Housing Grant.
+The key criterion in defining ‘real’ research is that the student be engaged in, and contribute to, the intellectual development of the research or creative project.
+Two (2) manifestations of such engagement are: 1) that the student write a comprehensive research report and 2) that the student be included as a co-author of any scholarly publications that result from the research.

 Students wishing to be considered for a Summer Research Housing Grant should arrange for their faculty mentor to submit a letter or email request to the Office of the Provost by the last week of March.
 The specific date can be found on the Creative Work and Research Committee’s deadlines web page.
 This letter should include the following information: